 - Act on the message.

 Achieving desired outcomes gets increasingly difficult as members of the target audience move from receiving to acting.
-Understanding these theories can improve your chances for success.
+Understanding these theories can improve your chances of success.
 You may succeed in disseminating messages without a theoretical foundation, but having people act on them requires planning plus a macro-level understanding of behavior and attitude change and a microlevel mastery of writing skills (Treadwell & Treadwell, 2005).

 Persuade With the Right Tone